Interactive Autism Network (IAN) Staff

 Alison lives with her husband, son, and a tabby cat in Pikesville, Maryland.
 Her daughter, Sarah (Marvin) Bacon, is an extern with IAN.
 Sarah lives with her husband in New York.

-Tara Zandi, MA, MSW, IAN Research Coordinator
+Tara Zandi, LGSW, MA, IAN Research Coordinator

 Tara works with autism research scientists and partner programs, including the Simons Simplex Collection, to support enrollment and retention of families in the IAN Project.
 She also helps troubleshoot issues involving Institutional Review Board requirements, studies, and data.